Morning, Monday, 3rd July 2017

 THIS EVENT IS CPD CERTIFIED

-It follows the recent commitment by Government in the Spring Budget to implement the recommendations of Lord Sainsbury’s Independent Review of Technical Education including:
+It follows the commitment to implement the recommendations of Lord Sainsbury’s Independent Review of Technical Education including:

 - Increasing the number of hours for students on technical routes to over 900 per year on average; and